Close

 Application Locations & Methods

-• Online: Official eVisa portal for eligible nationalities
+• Online: Official eVisa portal at evisa.imigrasi.go.id for all visa types

 Peak Processing Periods

 Processing times increase during December-January and July-August holiday seasons.
+Immigration calculates timelines in working days, excluding weekends and public holidays.
 Ramadan period may affect processing schedules.
-Apply 30 days in advance during peak periods.
+Apply at least 48 hours in advance for e-VOA and at least two weeks before travel for other visa types.

 Essential Documents Required